Diagnosing and Treating PCOS

 Treatment for PCOS

-“Treatment depends on the type and severity of symptoms you’re experiencing,” said Dr. Hamilton.
+“Treatment depends on the type and severity of symptoms you’re experiencing,” said Dr. Prettyman.
 “But coming up with a treatment plan with your doctor is huge in overcoming symptoms—whether you goal is to achieve pregnancy or simply improve your overall health.”

 Talk to your doctor about ways to manage PCOS symptoms.
 Treatments vary widely according to health goals, but may include:

 - Lifestyle changes in diet and exercise

 - Surgery, in rare case

 - Diagnosing and Treating PCOS - September 16, 2020

 - Mon Health SJMH Receives Grant for Opioid Treatment Program Participation - June 18, 2020

 - Pregnancy and COVID-19: Your Questions Answered by Mon Health - April 6, 2020